ThatsVie/what-do-you-know-about-covid-19/DesignDocuments/design-writeup.md

 # Design Writeup

 ## Overview
-I are building an educational and informational web application titled "What Do You Know About COVID-19?" that provides curated articles and resources related to COVID-19.
+I am building an educational and informational web application titled "What Do You Know About COVID-19?" that provides curated articles and resources related to COVID-19.
 It allows users to explore key topics, filter articles by category, year, and keywords, and view evidence-based summaries.

 ## Features